sipolac/risk/README.md

 Let's add a few wrinkles:
 * You want to attack an additional territory, which has two troops on it.
 * This additional territory has a +2 bonus for defense (meaning defense rolls with 8-sided dice).
-* You want to stop when you have 2 troops (or fewer), to be conservative.
+* You want to stop when you have 2 troops or fewer.

 ```bash
 >>> python3 battle.py 5 3 2 --dsides 6 8 --stop 2